jarviscanada/jarvis_data_eng_SarazhiliuHe/README.md

 - First prize in the National Contest in Big Data Analysis and Mining
 - Third Prize in the China Undergraduate Mathematical Contest in Modeling
 - Chinese Classical Dance (Captain of Dance Team at South China University of Technology)
-- Volunteer Experience in Environmental and Community Service
+- Member of Campus Volunteer Service Team